 But as the security market stagnated in 2003 and other consulting shops like Foundstone began getting more attention--and work--investors began looking for a way to get a return on their considerable investment.
 Inevitably, things started to change.
 Gone were the all-hands learn-and-burn off-site meetings, the freedom to work on independent projects and the laid-back atmosphere.
 In their place was an increased focus on creating products from the company's research and security assessment methods, and a more corporate, businesslike attitude soon pervaded their sleek Cambridge, Mass., headquarters.

-people who don't work the same way or believe the same things I do.
+"It became so corporate," says Grand, who left the company in 2002.
+"I was sick of relying on people who don't work the same way or believe the same things I do.
 It wasn't fun anymore."

 Many ex-employees mentioned the September 2003 firing of former CTO Dan Geer--over a paper he co-authored on Microsoft's dominance of the desktop environment and its effect on security--as the beginning of the end.
 But the business model the company had adopted was not designed for long-term employee retention, either.
 Consultants traveled nearly full time, working on projects for a few weeks at a time before moving on to another customer in another city.
 That lifestyle burned out a lot of talented people, who eventually moved on to other companies.